 BE 98.
 Undergraduate Research in Bioengineering.
-Variable units, as arranged with the advising faculty member; first, second, third terms.Undergraduate research with a written report at the end of each term; supervised by a Caltech faculty member, or coadvised by a Caltech faculty member and an external researcher.
+9 units (0-0-9).
+Undergraduate research with a written report at the end of each term; supervised by a Caltech faculty member, or coadvised by a Caltech faculty member and an external researcher.
 Graded pass/fail.
-Instructor: Staff.

-- BE 100 abc.
-Bioengineering Lecture Series.
+BE 100 abc.
+Bioengineering Seminar.
 1 unit; first, second, third terms.
 Required for first-year BE graduate students.
 Seminar series and training discussions with visiting speakers.
+Instructor: Asthagiri.

-Instructor: Staff. - BE 103.
+BE 103.
 Biomedical Diagnostics and Therapeutics.
 6 units (3-0-3); first term.
 Transformative ideas in biomedicine and bioengineering have their origins in disciplines ranging from materials science, chemistry, and biology to optics, computation, and mechanical engineering.
 This course will survey the inspiration and development of some of the most significant innovations that have impacted biomedical science.
 Diagnostics will include landmark contributions such as magnetic resonance imaging (MRI), polymerase chain reaction (PCR), and radio immune assay (RIA).
 Therapeutics will include pharmaceutical agents, organ transplantation, implantable devices, and microsurgery.
+Not offered 2009-10.

-Not offered 2010-11. - BE 104.
+BE 104.
 Biomechanics Research Lab.
-9 units (1-3-5); third term.Pre-requisite: Ae/APh 104 ab.
+9 units (1-3-5); third term.
+Prerequisites: Ae/APh 104 ab.
 Design, execution, and analysis of an original experiment related to biomechanics and/or bioinspired design.
+Instructor: Dabiri.

-Not offered 2010-11. - BE/Bi 105.
+BE/Bi 105.
 Introduction to Biomechanics.
 9 units (3-0-6); third term.
 Introduction to the basic concepts of applying engineering principles of solid and fluid mechanics to the study of biological systems.
 The course emphasizes the organismal, rather than the molecular, level of complexity.
 It draws on a wide array of biological phenomena from plants and animals, and is not intended as a technical introduction to medically related biomechanics.
 Topics may include fundamental properties of solids and fluids, viscoelasticity, drag, biological pumps, locomotion, and muscle mechanics.
+Instructor: Dabiri

-Not offered 2010-11. - BE 141.
+BE 141.
 Biomaterials: Science and Engineering.
 9 units (3-0-6); first term.
 Prerequisites: Ph 2 ab or Ph 12 abc, Ch 1 ab, Ch 3 a, or instructor's permission.
 MS 115 ab recommended.
 Lectures and experiments demonstrating the bulk and surface properties of materials; review of the major classes of materials-metals, ceramics, polymers-with a view to their relevance to the biomedical field.
 Special materials and processes of relevance will also be discussed, e.g., hydrogels, fabrics, thin films, bioresorbable and bioerodible materials, cardiac jelly, etc. Proteins, cells, tissues and their interactions with materials; key concepts in reactions between host materials and implants, including inflammation, coagulation, and tumorigenesis.
 Testing and degradation of biomaterials, material applications in medicine and dentistry, especially orthopedic, cardiovascular, ophthalmologic, oral and maxillofacial implants, and artificial organs.
+Instructor: Ravi.

-Instructor: Ravi. - BE 142.
+BE 142.
 Biomaterials: Mechanical Properties.
 9 units (3-0-6); third term.
 Prerequisite: BE 141 recommended.
 Mechanical characteristics of biological and related materials with a focus on the development of constitutive relationships in the context of elastic, plastic, and viscoelastic materials; cell mechanics; bioviscoelasticity with relevance to actin, elastin, collagen, and soft tissues; mechanical behavior of blood vessels; mechanics of muscles including skeletal and heart muscles; bone and cartilage.
 Experimental techniques for the measurement of biological forces will also be discussed.
-Not offered 2010-11.
+Not offered 2009-10.

 BE 151.
 Elementary Molecular and Cellular Principles.
 9 units (3-0-6); first term.
 This course is designed for bioengineering students with a limited background in molecular biology and cell physiology.
 The course will describe the physiology of eukaryotic cells at the molecular, organelle, and cellular levels, emphasizing visualization and manipulation techniques.
-Not offered 2010-11.
+Instructor: Guo.